-5. Empirical Results
+5. Empirical results

-For the first stage of the empirical regressions concerning the difference-in-differences approach, we examine the effect of stress testing on bank lending.
+In the first stage of the empirical regressions concerning the difference-in-differences approach, we examine the effect of stress testing on bank lending.

-Tables 2 and 3 report the main dependent variables: total loans, mortgage loans, corporate loans, consumer loans, and bank loans.
+Table 2 and Table 3 report the main dependent variables: total loans, mortgage loans, corporate loans, consumer loans, and bank loans.
 Three model specifications for each dependent variable are presented, including varying stress testing specifications.
 We include the baseline difference-in-differences interaction for the main model specification (1).

-For nearly all model specifications, we do not find statistically significant results for the effect of stress testing on bank lending.
-Except for corporate loans, where the effect of stress testing on bank lending leads to a fall in corporate lending by approximately 24 p.p. relative to the control group included in our sample.
-Acharya et al. (2018) find similar results but focus on two different loan types: commercial real estate and consumer and industrial loans.
+For nearly all the model specifications, we do not find statistically significant results for the effect of stress testing on bank lending(except for corporate loans, where the effect of stress testing on bank lending leads to a fall in corporate lending by approximately 24 p.p. relative to the control group included in our sample).
+Acharya et al. (2018) document similar results but focus on two different loan types: commercial real estate and consumer and industrial loans.
 The authors find that the U.S. stress-tested banks reduce lending for these loan categories relative to non-stress tested banks.
 Furthermore, Acharya et al. (2018) suggest that reducing a particular type of loan mitigates credit risk issues that would potentially arise if banks were to engage in risky lending.
-The decrease in corporate lending by stress-tested banks could be a potential sign of this, as the banks seek to mitigate elevated credit risk.
-In the context of the UK, corporate loans also show signs of a reduction (Ahmed and Calice, 2022).
+This aligns with the decrease in corporate lending by stress-tested banks seeking to mitigate elevated credit risk.
+This finding also mirrors the reduction in corporate loans of UK banks presented in Ahmed and Calice, 2022.

-Next, we modify the difference-in-differences interaction to create a triple difference-in-differences interaction.
-For the triple difference-in-differences interaction, we include the effect of a stress-tested bank falling under the 5.5% CET1 capital threshold, which can be translated as a bank that holds inadequate capital.
-One motivation to include this interaction is to measure banks that may have failed if the later EU stress tests included a pass/fail threshold
+Next, we modify the difference-in-differences approach to create a triple difference-in-differences interaction.
+We include the effect of a stress-tested bank falling under the 5.5% CET1 capital threshold, which can be interpreted as a bank holding inadequate capital.
+One motivation to include this interaction is to measure banks that may have failed if the subsequent EU stress tests included a pass/fail threshold (hurdle rate9).

-(hurdle rate10).
 The results for the triple difference-in-differences interaction are reported in model (2).
-Yet again, we find no statistically significant results for banks that have inadequate capital levels for most of the loan types.
+Yet again, we find no statistically significant results for most of the loan types.
 However, there are statistically significant results for corporate loans.
 Banks that fall below the 5.5% CET1 threshold reduce lending by roughly 22 p.p. relative to banks that have CET1 capital ratios that are above the 5.5% threshold.

-Importantly, this demonstrates that there are heterogeneities among stress-tested banks, which suggests that the stress test result can influence a bank's lending decision.
+Importantly, this demonstrates that there are heterogeneities among stress-tested banks, which suggests that the stress test results can influence a bank's lending decision.

 In line with the impact of U.S. stress tests, Acharya et al. (2018) also document that failing a stress test can trigger a reduction in bank lending.
-Specifically, the authors show that failed banks will reduce consumer and industrial loans closely linked to the corporate loans reported in table 2.
+Specifically, the authors show that failed banks will reduce consumer and industrial loans closely linked to corporate loans as reported in Table 2.

 The reduction of corporate loans by the stress-tested banks is discussed by Casey and O'Toole (2014), who examine corporate loans originating from banks across 11 EU countries.
-The authors first explain that there has been a shift in corporate lending since the financial crisis in the EU, where banks have been adopting strategies to reduce corporate loans.
-In contrast, this may seem undesirable for firms that seek loans for various purposes.
-Casey and O'Toole (2014) highlight that firms will pursue other means to source funds, such as relying on trade credit to fund business activity.
-Initially, stress-tested banks' reduction in corporate loans may be viewed as a negative consequence.
-However, the reduction in corporate loans does not necessarily assume that firms will be largely affected by the lack of funds made available by banks, as other substitutes, such as trade credit, are accessible.
+The authors document that there has been a shift in corporate lending since the financial crisis in the EU area, where banks have been adopting strategies to reduce corporate loans.
+In contrast, this may seem undesiderable for firms that seek loans for various purposes.
+Casey and O'Toole (2014) show that firms pursue other means to source funds, such as relying on trade credit to fund business activity.
+The reduction in corporate loans may be viewed as a negative effect.
+However, the reduction in corporate loans does not necessarily assume that firms will be largely affected by the contraction in banks lending, as other substitutes, such as trade credit, are accessible.